Do you have a health plan through your job? If you do, and it’s a FSA account – it will probably expire soon!

 The contributions made by your employer are not added to your income!

-You can make the purchase for any member of your family.
+You can purchase it for any member of your family.
 (Tax claimed dependents or spouse)

 Did you know that you don’t need vision insurance to use your FSA dollars on prescription eyewear?
-And if you have a debit card attached to your FSA you can enter it at checkout so you won’t need to deal with submitting receipts or reimbursement paperwork.
+And if you have a debit card attached to your FSA, you can enter it at checkout, so you won’t need to deal with submitting receipts or reimbursement paperwork.
+So, as long as your card has the Visa/MC logo on it, you can use it anywhere those are accepted.

 Eye Care News -- ScienceDaily Learn about glaucoma symptoms and cataracts, as well as laser eye surgery and optic nerve regeneration.
 Read the latest medical research on diagnosis and new treatment options.